amgraham/dlist/README.md

 Helper Files
 ----

 Currently there is one helper file in use: `.dir-list-details`.
 It will take whatever is contained in the file `.dir-list-details` from the same directory being displyed and insert it at the top of the current directory listing.
-There is a [demo displaying the in action](http://craft.smarterfish.com/map/).
+There is a [demo displaying this in action](http://craft.smarterfish.com/map/).

-There is no processing for security, the text contained within `.dir-list-details` is passed through to the browser.
+There is no processing for security, the text contained within `.dir-list-details` is passed directly to the browser.

 Future
 ----

-1. Sorting by the various attributes we watch.
-2. Count of items in a folder (not sure about this one; feedback welcome)
+1. Count of items in a folder (not sure about this one; feedback welcome)
-3. Add another "helper file" to force a specific folder/file to be hidden regardless of the specific setting
+2. Add another "helper file" to force a specific folder/file to be hidden regardless of the specific setting